 - 1. Students must wear clothing including both a shirt with pants or a skirt or the equivalent and shoes.
 Dress, grooming, and appearance, including but not limited to, jewelry and other accessories, make-up, and nails shall not endanger the health, safety and welfare of self or others. - 2.
-Student and staff dress and attire shall not disrupt or interfere with the educational process. - 3.
-Outer clothing must cover all underwear, undergarments and waistbands.

-- 4. Safe and functional footwear shall be worn at all times.
+Student and staff dress and attire shall not disrupt or interfere with the educational process.
+Including but not limited to, blankets and or other accessories. - 3.
+Outer clothing must cover all underwear, undergarments and waistbands. - 4.
+Safe and functional footwear shall be worn at all times.
 (Footwear that is a safety hazard will not be allowed.) - 5.
 Items of apparel that are vulgar, obscene, libelous, or denigrate others on the basis of race, color, religion, ancestry, national origin, sex, sexual orientation, disability, or any other legally protected status are prohibited. - 6.
 No item of apparel may promote and/or endorse the use of alcohol, tobacco, or illegal substances, and/or encourage other illegal or violent activities. - 7.
 No items that could be used as weapons are to be worn. - 8.
 All Physical Education clothes must comply with these Student Dress Code requirements.